hyosung11/Launch-School/journal.md

    * Sometimes, it could be quieter with fewer distractions as my office is open and right next to the living room where most family activity occurs.

 09:32 [Super Memory](http://super-memory.com/articles/20rules.htm)

+11:05 Got my mortgage calculator working with almost 100% copying of the LS solution.
+Baby steps.
+Step by step.
+Progress not perfection.
+Ready for a longer break.

+11:49 Made Anki cards from the questions at the end of the Mortgage Calculator assignment.